 Certain cell types that would typically spread by forming "long, thin extensions at the edge" were unable to do so when hit by a low intensity electromagnetic field.

 On further inspection, the researchers found that these cells seemed to recognize the existence of the electromagnetic energy, as well as the direction it came from.

 More significantly, the team found that metastatic triple-negative breast cancer cells, which are the most challenging cells to treat, were the most responsive to electromagnetic fields.

 Most cancer treatments work by blocking one or all of these receptors.
 When a cancer cell does not have any of these receptors, hormone therapies are ineffective.
 When a person has triple-negative cancer, doctors typically use other treatments, such as chemotherapy.

 In addition to finding a possible way to stop the spread of triple-negative cells, the team established that using electromagnetic energy in combination with specific drug therapies — particularly those that target cell growth signals carried by the AKT protein — could have a more significant impact.

 There is a long way to go before researchers can conclude that electromagnetic fields are an effective way to stop the spread of cancer cells in the human body.

 Before testing the technology on humans, researchers will first have to verify the results in animals — most likely mice.

-However, these findings are still a critical step forward for cancer research, especially in terms of metastatic cancer because it is these types of cancer that cause the most cancer deaths.
+However, these findings are still a critical step forward for cancer research, especially in terms of metastatic cancer because it is these types of cancer that cause the

 "What we showed, biologically, is that these cancer cells are becoming profoundly less metastatic, which is a very important finding."